-In the spring of 2021, the District entered into a collective bargaining agreement with its teachers.
+➤ In the spring of 2021, the District entered into a collective bargaining agreement with its teachers.
 The contract runs through the 2022-23 school year and provides for annual increases for the teaching staff.
-Administration believes that this agreement allows financial predictability in its major expenditure component which provides for an improved ability for multi-year financial planning.
+Administration believes that this agreement allows financial predictability in its major expenditure component which improves the ability for multi-year financial planning.
+Negotiations on a successor agreement will begin in the winter of 2023.